 Future Project Presentation

 Mr. Eury reported on the enhancements to the Main Street Transfer Station.
-He stated that the equipment currently located on Main Street will be relocated to a facility with a long term lease which will improve the aesthetics of the Main Street Corridor.
-Director Keyser stated that she and members of the EDC had walked along Main Street and noted that many improvements are needed including new lighting and wayfinding signs.
+He stated that the electrical and communication cabinets currently located on Main Street will be relocated to a facility with a long term lease, that will improve the aesthetics of the Main Street Corridor.Mr.Eury informed the board that the HDMD was paying for the Preparation Design to receive a firm cost estimate Director Keyser stated that she and members of the EDC had walked along Main Street ,and noted that many improvements are needed including new lighting and wayfinding signs.

 EXECUTIVE SESSION